jjimlmg/BondBuilder/README.md

 Download URL: https://play.google.com/store/apps/details?id=com.jjimlmg.bondbuilder.augmentedimage
-element_markers.pptx file, which contains printable markers, you need to cut it with scissors along the circular marker shape. instructions.pdf file, which contains instructions to use the app We uploaded the video clip of using our app: m.site.naver.com/13f6L
+element_markers.pptx file, which contains printable markers, you need to cut it with scissors along the circular marker shape. instructions.pdf file, which contains instructions to use the app.

+We uploaded the video clip of using our app: m.site.naver.com/13f6L

 Our app was used and explained in detail in these academic papers: